tbazin/tbazin.github.io/research/papers/_posts/2018-11-20-garcia01-generation_of_sound_synthesis_techniques.md

 Genetic Programming, given a set of inputs (e.g. $A(t), f(t)$) and an expected target output.
 The internal parameters are optimized within a sub-loop using e.g. gradient descent on the selected functional forms ("Lamarckian evolution").

-A system doing this is developed, based on custom-designed sound engine.
+A system doing this is developed, based on a custom-designed sound engine.

-Some fitness function are proposed.
+Some fitness functions are proposed.

 ## Outcomes